 Mediocrity is bound to arise in the absence of critical thinkers within the workplace.
-Some human thoughts tend to be biased and full of assumptions.
-Critical thinking will, therefore, help you to be aware of and rectify your faults.
+Some human thoughts tend to be biassed and full of assumptions.
+It will, therefore, help you to be aware of and rectify your faults.

 Nowadays, it’s been somehow complicated to advance critical thinking at work due to the fact that most people presume that every person in their place of work is busy and has no time.

-Clearly, from the above, it is evident that critical thinking is beneficial for everyone in the workplace and can contribute in taking a company to the next level.
+Clearly, from the above, it is evident that critical thinking is beneficial for everyone in the workplace and can contribute to taking a company to the next level.

 There are websites that provide useful information on how to become an effective leader in the workplace.
 Gaining such knowledge can prove to be a worthwhile venture for you and your colleagues.